 n Contractors will be responsible to obtain Storm Water Permits for their activities on or off of the project.
 For example: if a contractor sets a portable plant “on” or “off” Iowa DOT ROW, the contractor is responsible for obtaining coverage for the site under Permit #3.
 The contractor is also responsible to provide proof of coverage to the project engineer for plants on Iowa DOT ROW.
 Project engineers should not allow that site to provide material to a project until there is documented proof of coverage.

 n All contractors and subcontractors who deal with or have an impact on storm water pollution issues shall sign a co-permittee certification prior to conducting any land disturbing work on the project.
 Prime contractors are required to submit the signed certificate with their signed contract to the Office of Contracts.
 It is the prime contractor’s responsibility to obtain and provide signed certificates for the subcontractors to the project engineer.
 (A copy of a co-permittee certificate is included in Appendix 10-2).
-Co-permittee certifications are not required for subcontractors who do not disturb a significant amount of soil (i.e. contract survey, material suppliers and traffic control).
+Co-permittee certifications are not required for subcontractors who do not disturb a significant amount of soil or whose operations would not have a potential for discharging a pollutant (i.e. contract survey, material suppliers and traffic control).

 n Project engineers must ensure that erosion and sediment control measures and inspection are maintained by a responsible party during winter shutdown and between projects (i.e. grading/paving/erosion control).

 n There is no longer a maximum exposed area established by the specifications.
 However, Article 2602.03, I requires the Contractor to limit earthwork operations in progress to an area commensurate with their capability.
 Also, Article 2102.03, Krequires the contractor to keep finishing operations current with other construction operations.
 Commensurate with the contractor’s capability would mean: